mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/inheritance_encap_poly.md

 In the above example, the `Computer` object referenced by `home_computer` has three attributes `type`, `model` and `ram`.
 These attributes are tracked by the state of the object which comprises of the instance variables `@type`, `@model`, `@ram` and their values.

-Now, it is possible to only read the state of this object through the use of the public instance method `Computer#info`.
-It is not possible to modify the state of this object i.e. manipulate the values for these instance variables.
-Although we can upgrade the RAM for the `home_computer` object by using the public instance method `Computer#upgrade_ram` but that access is also restricted as this attribute cannot be changed to any value.
-It can only be changed to `"8 GB"`.

-So by creating a `Computer` object and exposing only certain interfaces that can only do certain actions on the object we have protected the data associated with our `home_computer` object.
-This is an example of encapsulation in Ruby.
+In Ruby, by default, it is not possible to access these instance variables directly from outside the object.
+So this object encapsulates i.e hides its own state from the outside world.
+The only way to access these attributes is through the public interface of the object i.e public methods.
+So, we can 'read' the object's state by invoking the `Computer#info` method on the `home_computer` object.

+Furthermore, by using method access control we have made all attribute accessors i.e. getters and setters, private.
+So it is not possible to reference the object's state or change it from outside the object or class.
+We have provided only a few public instance methods like `info` and `upgrade_ram` to interact with the object.
+This is an example of encapsulation of behaviour.

+So by creating objects and only exposing certain attributes and behaviours through the public interface of a class, we have protected the data from unintentional manipulation and hid the internal representation of the object from the outside.
+We dont need to do know how the `info` method or the `upgrade_ram` methods work, but only what they do.

 ## Polymorphism